thomasmaechler/Case-Study-Classification/README.md

 by Ümmühan Demir and Thomas Maechler November 2021

-We want to be able to predict which client will accept an offer or not using bank database.📈💰💸
+We want to be able to predict which client will accept credit card offers. 📈💰💸

 ![Picture](banking-project.jpeg)